Prosper438/Adventure-Sales-Excel-Dashboard-Project/README.md

  Microsoft Power Query came very much handy in the extraction,loading and transformation of this dataset.
  1. Removal and Addition of old and new columns respectively: Firstly,old columns which are irrelevant was removed from each sheets of the workbook,the new columns weren added to make the analysis more feasible.
 Columns like Total Revenue( Order quantity * Unit Price), Cost of goods sold(Order quantity * cost), Profit( Total revenue - Cost of goods sold),other added columns include Age( which was derived with the aid of the DAX language)
  2. Modification of data types: The datatypes of some columns were changed inorder for new custom columns to be derived from them.
 This action was possible with the aid of Power Query
- 3. Data Modelling: Prior to the results
+ 3. Data Modelling: Prior to the results from power query, power pivot helped in creating relationship between all six sheet in the workbook inorder to have a data model for pivot tables.

+# ANALYSIS OF DATA
+The analysis of this data was broken down into two parts, the Products and customer analysis.<br>
+For the product analysis,